Philomathean Literary Society (Erskine College): Erskine College

 Miller was subsequently sentenced to 12 months in prison and fined 1000 dollars.

-This incident lead to the chartering of the two societies.
+This incident led to the chartering of the two societies.
 The Philomathean Literary Society received its charter under the State of South Carolina in 1852.

-From 1854-1861, the Euphemian and Philomathean Literary Societies cooperated in the editing and printing of the Erskine Collegiate Recorder.
+From 1854 to 1861, the Euphemian and Philomathean Literary Societies cooperated in the editing and printing of the Erskine Collegiate Recorder.
 The magazine was the only publication from the college other than the annual catalogs.
 The content was more or less devoid of politics or social commentary.
 Instead the Recorder was almost entirely composed of literary essays.

 The year the American Civil War ended, too few students enrolled at Erskine to maintain both societies.
-From 1865-67 they operated jointly as the Adelphian Society, alternating meetings between the Euphemian and Philomathean Halls.
+From 1865 to 1867 they operated jointly as the Adelphian Society, alternating meetings between the Euphemian and Philomathean Halls.
 The two societies resumed separate operations before the first degree after the Civil War was conferred.

 In 1912, the college adopted the Darlington Cup as the award for the school's society debates.
 The trophy is made of sterling silver from Tiffany & Co.
 The donation was granted by Philomathean alumnus J. J. Darlington.

-1957 saw the establishment of the Philomelean Society at Erskine.
-Philomelean is Greek for 'lover of poetry'.